jrbeverly/exp-circleci-orbs/README.md

-# exp-circleci-orbs
+# Experimenting with CircleCI Orbs

-Experimenting with CircleCI Orbs for running types of workflows
+Experimenting with CircleCI Orbs for reducing code re-use in templates